 Safety Data Sheets (SDS) of potentially harmful chemicals must be available for employees.
 These sheets are sent from the manufacturer and contain the name, properties, potential hazards and safety measures associated with the chemical.
-Every employee has the right to access these sheets at any time for clarification on potential hazards.
-If at any time a question arises ask a supervisor before working with any chemicals.
+Every employee must be trained on the SDS for the chemical they are using and has the right to access these sheets at any time for clarification for potential hazards.
+If at any time a question arises, ask a supervisor before working with any chemicals.

-Heat/Cold Illness Prevention
+Heat/Cold Illness